4.1. Initialize Anjay client

 $ cmake . && make

-If that succeeds, we can now run it.
-We need to pass an endpoint name as the program’s argument - this is not important now, but when we get to the point of being able to communicate with a server, this will be a name that the client uses to identify itself to the server.
+If the build succeeds, you can run the client.
+Provide an endpoint name as an argument.
+When the communication with the server takes place later in the project this will be a name that the client uses to identify itself to the server.
 Please look into the brief description of LwM2M for details on recommended formats of the endpoint name.

 $ ./anjay-bc-initialization urn:dev:os:$(hostname)